 “Why do dogs get stuck while mating” is one of the most valid questions for anybody planning to be a dog breeder.
 Intercourse between a male and a female dog for the purpose of impregnating the latter often turns into a rather scary scene when the two appear to get stuck to each other.

-In fact, it is quite disturbing to behold for an anxious breeder because there is no defined time till when the dogs would remain in that awkward position.
+In fact, it is quite disturbing to behold for an anxious breeder because there is no defined time until when the dogs would remain in that awkward position.

 This getting stuck, however, is not as threatening as it might look because both the dogs turn their rear end on each other and it is difficult to conclude whether they are in pain or just being uncomfortable.
 Well, no matter how weird the process is, getting stuck or what is technically referred to as a copulatory tie is an essentially common and natural thing to happen.
 It is not something to be really worried or anxious about as it is just a stage in the breeding process.